jolpica/jolpica-f1/docs/endpoints/driverStandings.md

 ### drivers

-**Filters for only for a specific driver's drivers standing information for a given year**
+**Filters for only a specific driver's drivers standing information for a given year**

 `/drivers/{driverId}/` -> ex: `/ergast/f1/2024/drivers/hamilton/driverstandings/`